jito-foundation/ncn-template/simulation-test-detailed-guide.md

 let winning_weather_status = WeatherStatus::Sunny as u8;
 ```

-For testing purposes, the system defines an expected outcome.
-In a production environment, this would be determined organically through actual operator votes.
+For testing purposes, the system defines an expected outcome (`WeatherStatus::Sunny`).
+In a production environment, the winning outcome would be determined organically through actual operator votes based on real-world data or criteria.
 The weather status enum (`Sunny`, `Cloudy`, `Rainy`) serves as a simplified proxy for any on-chain decision that requires consensus.

-#### 6.2 Casting Votes from Different Operators
+#### 7.2 Casting Votes from Different Operators

 ```rust
 // 5.
 Cast votes from operators